esa/pagmo2/doc/sphinx/docs/python/tutorials/using_island.rst

    This use of the :class:`~pygmo.island` is, essentially, replicating some of the functionalities of the :class:`~pygmo.archipelago`.
 While interesting to get acquinted with pygmo machinery, and thus great in the context of this tutorial, we discourage this type of scripting and encourage the use of an :class:`~pygmo.archipelago` (with no migration) instead.

+Repeating the same computation a hundreds times we can obtain the boxplot on the right, where the best parameters for the algorithm and this task are found. id0: *F* = 0.3, *CR* = 0.3, id11:
-The script that generates the plot on the right is reported for ceonvenience.
+*F* = 0.7, *CR* = 0.9, id15: *F* = 0.9, *CR* = 0.9.
+The script that generates the plot on the right is reported for convenience.

 .. doctest::